What is the Cost of Data Loss in 2023?

 - Depending on the company’s size, Datto estimates that the costs of downtime can vary from $10,000 per hour to more than $5 million per hour.

 Downtime caused specifically by ransomware has been surging over the past year.
-Datto found that the costs of these incidents has nearly tripled, from $48,800 in 2018 to $141,000 in 2019.
+Datto found that the costs of these incidents have nearly tripled in recent years, from $46,800 in 2018 to $274,200 in 2020.

 Why the wide ranges?